Mohammad Saba'aneh: Career

 Saba'aneh is a cartoonist for Al-Hayat al-Jadida, the official newspaper of the Palestinian Authority, and also works at the Arab American University in Jenin.
-He is a former political prisoner in Israel.
+He has been an active member on the Cartoon Movement.

-In September 2021, Saba'aneh released Power Born of Dreams: My Story is Palestine, a book that later won the 2022 Palestine Book Award.
+In September 2021, Saba'aneh released Power Born of Dreams: My Story is Palestine, a graphic memoir which recounts his five months spent in an Israeli prison.
+The book won a 2022 Palestine Book Award.